NVIDIA/aistore/deploy/prod/docker/single/README.md

 ## Shutting down

-Storage cluster are usually quite persistent: they may store all sorts of state information on disk and, upon restart, check the latter for consistency.
+Storage clusters are usually quite persistent: they may store all sorts of state information on disk and, upon restart, check the latter for consistency.
 Which is why, notwithstanding that `cluster-minimal` runs in a single docker container, it is important to shut it down properly:

 ```console
 $ AIS_ENDPOINT=http://localhost:51080 ais cluster shutdown